Jumbo Water Tower

+Construction and design

 Construction took around 20 months and was completed in 1883.
 1,200,000 bricks and 819 tons of stone and cement were used in the construction of the tower.
-The tank is constructed of cast-iron bolted panels and when it was in use could hold 1069 cubic metres (37,800 cubic ft) of water.
-It was claimed at the time to be the second largest water tower in England.
+The tank is constructed of cast-iron bolted panels and when it was in use could hold 1,069 cubic metres (37,800 cubic ft) of water.
+It was claimed at the time to be the second-largest water tower in England.